 |Dutch General Henri Winkelman departing from his signing of the capitulation documents, 15 May 1940 (Haussen, Federal Archive).|

 Western Front: After the shattering Luftwaffe destruction of Rotterdam, the Dutch fighting spirit (at least among the leadership) dies on 15 May 1940.
 Dutch General Henri Winkelman capitulates at 10:15 in a formal signing at Rijsoord, a suburb of Rotterdam.
 The Dutch army is out of the fight except in Zeeland and isolated spots such as Walcheren Island and Beveland, where there are some holdouts.
-The Wehrmacht's 18th Army occupies "Fortress Holland," including Amsterdam, The Hague and Rotterdam.
-There are some members of the Dutch Nazi Party on hand to greet them.
+The Wehrmacht's 18th Army occupies "Fortress Holland," including Amsterdam, The Hague, and Rotterdam.
+There are some members of the Dutch Fascist Party on hand to greet them.

 The mood among the Allies is bleak.
 At 07:50, French Prime Minister Paul Reynaud rings up British Prime Minister Winston Churchill to say: "We have been defeated; we have lost the battle .....
 The front is broken near Sedan."
 Churchill, disturbed from sleep, awkwardly refers him to a similar situation during World War I that turned out well in the end.